axelvaldez/radical-companies/_posts/ownership/2022-11-09-get-rid-of-ownership.markdown

  <p>We (mostly) don’t have to fight over it.</p>

 <h1>Fixed Ownership is Bad</h1>
- <p>The worst part of corporate ownership is that it is forever fixed, never changig.
+ <p>The worst part of corporate ownership is that it is forever fixed, never changing.
 If you get 30% of a company, that 30% is yours forever.
 Your relatives can inherit it, for generations, just like Prince Charles became King of Britain after mommy Queen died, who became Queen after her dad died, who&hellip; you get the point.</p>

 <h1>Dynamic Ownership Is Good</h1>
  <p>The alternative to fixed ownership, based on force, is dynamic ownership, based on contributions.</p>